The Missing Link for Active Women in Perimenopause

 Your body doesn’t respond the way it used to.

-You might be dealing with things like:
+You might be dealing with:

 • Plantar fasciitis that won’t go away